What is Catharsis in Psychology?

 The Arts

-Creative works are often associated with catharsis.
-A movie, piece of art, or music can help bring about feelings that aid us in making progress with our personal issues.
+For example, in Shakespeare’s Othello, the emotional breakdown and suicide of Othello—a major offense within his community—evoke a profound cathartic response, enabling audience members to share in his suffering and reflect on their own lives.
+Similarly, Chinua Achebe’s Things Fall Apart uses the tragic downfall and suicide of Okonkwo, the main character, to illustrate the clash between tradition and colonization, resulting in cathartic moments that elicit deep emotions and reflection.
+A movie, a piece of art, or music can help bring about feelings that aid us in making progress with our personal issues.
 For example, a man sees a movie that reminds him of his divorce and causes him to rethink his behavior toward his ex-wife.

 Exercise

 Our emotional state is often triggered by physical elements.
-Not only does exercise improve mood and lessen anxiety, it can cause us to experience feelings that may otherwise lie dormant.
+Not only does exercise improve mood and lessen anxiety, but it can also cause us to experience feelings that may otherwise lie dormant.
 People often talk about exercising to “work through” their emotions.

 Religion